 - How to Measure MVP Success: KPIs and Metrics

 - How Much Does it Cost to Develop an MVP?

 What is a Minimum Viable Product?

-When talking about mobile and web app development, MVP means an initial version of an app that goes public and has enough potential to secure investors’ buy-in and/or start generating revenue.
+When talking about mobile and web app development, MVP means an initial version of an app that goes public and has enough potential to attract investors and/or start generating revenue.
 How do you know if your app is an MVP?

 - You have built it with the least amount of resources

 - You have found yourself on the market faster

 - You keep thinking about all the features you had to cut